DFE-Digital/buy-for-your-school/doc/architecture/decisions/0020-use-accessible-autocomplete-for-autocomplete-fields.md

-# 20. Use accessable-autocomplete for autocomplete fields
+# 20. Use accessible-autocomplete for autocomplete fields

 Date: 2021-11-29